Maggliani/starter-hugo-academic/content/publication/becoming-the-other-examining-race-gender-and-sexuality-in-detroit-become-human/index.md

 ---
-title: "Becoming the Other: Examining Race, Gender, and Sexuality in _Detroit:
+title: "Becoming the Other: Examining Race, Gender, and Sexuality in Detroit:
-  Become Human_"
+  Become Human"
 publication_types:
   - "2"
 authors: